Nau Mai, Haere Mai

 Te Arawa, Tūhourangi

-Since 1997, Vernon's roles have included front line, management and admin, and now provides project management, financial and IT services to support our use of cloud-based technologies.
+Since 1997, Vernon's roles have included front line, management and administration.
+Vernon also provides project management, financial and IT services to support our use of cloud-based technologies.

 Dr Jane Morgan